JoulesCH/proyecto-programacion-IPN/README.md

 - And then run 'crearDB.pyw' with the terminal or any python compiler.

 ### Notes:
-- For entry to the admin interface, type 'admin' on user and 'password' on password (you can change it later)
+- To access to the admin interface, type 'admin' on user and 'password' on password (you can change it later)
-- For open the waitress inteface, add one in the admin interface and then log in with that user.
+- To open the waitress inteface, add one in the admin interface and then log in with that user.